Queen of Soul: Aretha Franklin

 Aretha Franklin Concert Review

 The more I hear Aretha Franklin sing, the more I look for her songs.
 The more I hear about her, the more I want to know about her.
 You read any Aretha Franklin concert reviews that mention her greatest hits.
-You discover none of the reviews discuss her jazz songs.
+You discover none of them discuss her jazz songs.
+Why is that?

 Recordings that uniformly come up are "Amazing Grace," "Think," "Respect," "I Say a Little Prayer," "Chain of Fools," "Baby I Love You," "I Never Loved a Man," and "The House That Jack Built."

 If you google "jazz music," Franklin's jazz showcase appears.
 Now is your chance to hear a gifted and talented jazz singer.
 As you listen to her voice, she sings riveting jazz band music by lifting the whole arrangement onto a soul quest.

 It might sound corny, but Franklin is the ultimate singer who sang anything and sang better than anybody.